 We discuss our data and methodology in detail in Online Appendix C and provide a brief summary here.
 We follow the panel-IV approach developed by Chor and Li (2021) and use lagged night light intensity as an instrumental variable to correct for the measurement errors in contemporary night light intensity (as a measure of true GDP).
 We use panel data of Chinese counties from 2013 to 2018 with both GDP and VIIRS night light data.
 In the IV regressions, we control for county and year fixed effects so that our elasticity better describes the relationship between changes in output and changes in nightlight intensity.
-In our preferred specification, we limit our sample to Chinese counties that are in the same range of night light intensity and population density as the North Korean counties in our sample, which means that we have to drop the most developed Chinese counties.
+In our preferred specification, we limit our sample to Chinese counties that are in the same range of night light intensity and population density as the North Korean counties.
 This gives us a GDP-nightlight elasticity of 0.419.
 The estimates based on the full sample, a sub-sample selected only based on night light intensities and a sub-sample only including the three Northeastern provinces in China, are all similar to our preferred estimates.
 Our preferred estimate is also similar to Chinese prefecture-level estimates from Chor and Li (2021).
 21